10 Ideas for Spring Break Family Fun In The Shipyards District

 A post shared by MONOVA (@visitmonova)

-MONOVA is really going all-out for their younger patrons this Spring Break.
-Showcasing special family programs and hands-on exhibits that let your little ones explore everything from urban sustainability, the high seas, and Iranian New Year traditions, to scavenger hunts, and even a special cedar carving event on March 18, the museum is open every day of the break to excite and intrigue.
-Discover MONOVA’s program of events
+MONOVA is a great place to explore and learn for all the family.
+Showcasing special family programs and hands-on exhibits that let your little ones explore everything from urban sustainability, the high seas, and Iranian New Year traditions, to scavenger hunts, the museum is open every day of the break to excite and intrigue.
+Discover MONOVA’s program of events and exhibitions

 3. Spend the afternoon at Lonsdale Quay Market.